xqwen/fastenloc/tutorial/README.md

     chr1_17407_G_A_b38  Loc1  0.004952064233334381
 ```
 The first and second columns represent the ID the LD block of the corresponding SNP, respectively.
 The last column i
 ndicates the z-scores.
 The LD blocks are defined based on the results of [Berisa and Pickrell, 2015](http://bioinformatics.oxfordjournals.org/content/32/2/283).
-The segmentation of the LD blocks are population-specific, the detailed
- information can be found [here](https://bitbucket.org/nygcresearch/ldetect-data).
+The segmentation of the LD blocks are population-specific, the detailed information can be found [here](https://bitbucket.org/nygcresearch/ldetect-data).
+Here, we also provide an [European-based LD definition file](eur_ld.hg38.bed) using the hg38 coordinates.

 For reference, we provide a complete sample data from [Height GWAS](https://drive.google.com/open?id=1kxZge6NQ8_8oJjVhkO4lKdmZiG2jbu1m).
 The data set is orignially from UK Biobank with additional SNPs imputed to match the GTEx SNP panel.